SergioGutz/Springboard-Projects/README.md

 ## Content

-This repository contains the entire all the unit and capstone projects completed for the Springboard Data Science Career Track.
+This repository contains all unit and capstone projects completed for the Springboard Data Science Career Track.

 ## Projects